smithm4949/18-noSQL-social-api/README.md

 ## Authors and acknowledgment

 This homework assignment was completed and developed by Myles Smith.
+In addition to class materials, [mongoose documentation](https://mongoosejs.com/docs/6.x/) was referenced.

+The regex used for validating email addresses in models/User.js was provided by [regexr.com](https://regexr.com/3e48o).

 ## Project status